 Basbousa Cake is a very popular dessert in the middle east.
 Many countries in this region make their own variation: Revani from Northern Greece, Ravani from Southern Greece and Hareesa from Jordan, the Maghreb and Alexandria.
 The names may be different, but the cakes are very similar.

 Egyptian Basbousa Cake is super easy to make as it only requires a few basic pantry ingredients.
-It is traditionally made with semolina and has a surprising wheaty aroma and taste.
+Traditionally made with semolina, it has a surprising wheaty aroma and taste.
 I have also made it with cream of wheat cereal, and while it has a coarser texture, I still really like it.

 Basbousa is luxuriously sweet, with a cold lemon-scented sugar/honey syrup poured over the hot-from-the-oven cake.
 This technique also makes the cake super moist.
 Because it is a very moist cake, it doesn’t slice as neatly as other cakes, but is so so delicious.
 A traditional finishing touch to the cake is to place whole almonds in the centre of each slice.

 This cake will keep for serveral days.
 It is excellent with tea or coffee.
 It would also be an excellent addition to an afternoon picnic on the beach.
 If you want to ramp this cake up a notch, served it with a dollop thick whipped cream.